minakod/minakod.github.io/essays/cram_release_note6.md

 For the next two weeks, I would like to work on allowing the user to choose being teacher or student.
 I would need to figure out how to separate them.
-Also, I will start planning about the user test
+Also, I will start planning for the user test